pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 To confirm the above:

-1. The user was asked to create a branch of the effected repo named `allow-pulsar-un-reserving`
+1. The user was asked to create a branch of the affected repo named `allow-pulsar-un-reserving`
 2. The diffs between all published tags on the GitHub repository were carefully inspected.
 3. More on that in the below investigation of server logs.